jindada/tree-transfer/README.md

 ## License

-lucio-tree-transfer is released under the MIT license.
+antd-tree-transfer is released under the MIT license.